ldelossa/gh.nvim/README.md

     usages of the editing function is now possible.

 3) Lack of automation when attempting to view the full context of a pull request.
-    GH.nvim automates the process of making the pull request's code locally available.
+    `gh.nvim` automates the process of making the pull request's code locally available.
-    To do this, GH.nvim embeds a `git` CLI wrapper.
+    To do this, `gh.nvim` embeds a `git` CLI wrapper.

-    When a pull request is opened in GH.nvim the remote is added locally, the branch is fetched, and the repo is checked out to the pull request's HEAD.
+    When a pull request is opened in `gh.nvim` the remote is added locally, the branch is fetched, and the repo is checked out to the pull request's HEAD.

 4) Inability to edit and run the code in the pull request.